-Arrest warrants have been issued for two people police say robbed a woman seriously injured after she fell off the suspects’ car trying to get her possessions back while they drove away.
+Arrest warrants have been issued for two people police say robbed a woman who was seriously injured after she fell off the suspects’ car while trying to get her possessions back as they drove away.

-Lindsey Nichole Berhenke, 27, and Gordon Lonzo Skinner, 31, each face charges of first-degree robbery.
+Lindsey Nicole Berhenke, 27, and Gordon Lonzo Skinner, 31, each face charges of first-degree robbery.

 First-degree robbery is a Class B felony under Iowa law that carries an automatic prison sentence of 25 years, 70%, or 17 ½ years, of which must be served before parole can be granted.